 On October 1, 2017, the deadliest mass shooting in modern American history took place when a gunman armed with semi-automatic rifles started shooting from a Las Vegas hotel down into a crowded street concert.
 The rifles and ammunition the gunman possessed were deadly in their own right, but he also used an accessory called a bumpstock to modify his semi-automatic rifles to fire more rapidly, to mimic the fire of a fully automatic machine gun.

 Across the nation, Americans realized that these “accessories” need to be regulated.
 Congress and/or the Bureau of Alcohol, Tobacco and Firearms (BATF) must act.
 And now, some states have taken action.
-Bills are even pending in PA.
+HB1872 is waiting for a vote in the PA House that would ban this dangerous device.
 But there is a possible national solution.
 BATF is asking for comments about a proposed rulemaking that would clarify the definition of “machinegun” in the National Firearms Act of 1934 to include conversion devices like bump fire stocks that convert a semi-automatic rifle into the functional equivalent of a fully automatic rifle.

 We have a chance to be heard.
 Anyone can submit a comment on the proposed rulemaking, and we know that people who want these deadly devices to remain unregulated are doing so.